Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 ## Copy an Inbox ID

-Each Inbox ID represents the connection from Cognigy.AI to Live Agent and is used in API and User Interface URL path names.
+Each Inbox ID represents the connection from Cognigy.AI to Live Agent and is used in API and UI URL path names.

 To connect an Inbox to Cognigy.AI, copy the ID of the Inbox